 We are really excited to share our latest DIY project with you today.
-We think it will be very helpful to anyone considering a kitchen remodel or a simple kitchen makeover.
-Painting tile backsplash is a great option for anyone that is on a budget or on a time constraint or both.
+We think it will be very helpful to anyone considering a budget-friendly kitchen remodel or a simple kitchen makeover.
+Painting tile backsplash is a great option and easy DIY project for anyone that is on a budget, a time constraint or both.
 Read on for our simple 3-step process and tips for success!

 - Cost – removing existing tile, re-dry walling damaged areas, mudding and finally adding new tile and grout is very labour intensive which adds to cost.
 Not to mention the added cost of purchasing tile that ranges for different types.